are cherry angiomas?

 unless it bleeds often or changes in size, shape, or color.
 Talk to your doctor

-if you notice any changes in appearance or bleeding; these could be symptoms of
+if you notice any bleeding or changes in appearance.
+These could be symptoms of

-A cherry angioma is bright red, circular or oval shape,
+A cherry angioma is often bright red, circular or oval in shape,

 and small — ranging in size from a pinpoint to one-fourth of an inch in

 diameter.
 Some cherry angiomas appear smooth and even with your skin, while

 others appear slightly raised.
-They most often grow on the torso, arms, and shoulders.
+They most often grow on the torso, arms, and

 Bleeding can occur if the angioma is scratched, rubbed, or cut

-genetic factor that makes certain people more likely to get them.
+a genetic factor that makes certain people more likely to get them.
 They’ve

 also been linked to pregnancy, exposure to chemicals, and climate.
-There also appears

 If you notice any changes in the way a cherry angioma looks,

-schedule an appointment with your dermatologist.
+schedule an appointment with your doctor.
 It is important to have any type of

-lesion or growth looked at when its appearance changes so that your
+lesion or growth looked at when its appearance changes.
+Your doctor will be

 Your doctor may decide to do a biopsy, which involves removing

-and examining a small sample of the angioma, in order to diagnose or rule out
+and examining a small sample of the area, in order to diagnose or rule out

-do have options if you want it removed for cosmetic reasons, or if you need it removed because it is in an area that is easily bumped, which can lead to
+you do have options if you want it removed for cosmetic reasons.
+Or if you might

+need to have it removed because it is in an area that is easily bumped, which

-regular bleeding.
-There are a few common procedures for removing cherry
+There are a few common procedures for removing cherry angiomas.

-will also have a grounding pad placed somewhere on your body to shield the rest
+will also have a grounding pad placed somewhere on your body to ground the rest

 This procedure involves freezing the angioma with liquid

-nitrogen, and the extreme cold will destroy it.
-This method is known for being
+nitrogen.
+The extreme cold will destroy it.
+This method is known for being a

-cryosurgery to work, and the liquid nitrogen is usually sprayed for only about 10 seconds.
+work, and the liquid nitrogen is usually sprayed for only about 10 seconds.
 The

-wound doesn’t require much care afterward, and there is a lower
+wound doesn’t require much care afterward.
+And there is a lower chance of

 This type of surgery involves using a pulsed dye laser (PDL) to